Top 9 Challenges for Small Business Owners

 But despite the huge number of small businesses out there, more than 5.8 million at the last count, life can be hard.
-They have to deal with all the challenges faced by larger organisations but without the added security provided by scale.
-That can leave small businesses dangerously exposed to the fluctuations of the wider economy, increasing competition, changing customer preferences and much more.
+Smaller businesses have to deal with all the challenges and problems faced by larger organisations but without the added security provided by scale.
+That can leave small businesses dangerously exposed to the fluctuations of the wider economy, increasing competition, cash flow risks, changing customer preferences and much more.

-Cashflow is a perennial concern for small business owners and it will continue to be their greatest challenge in 2020.
+Cashflow is a perennial concern for small business owners.

 According to the recent Small Business Trends report from Guidant Financial, 33% of more than 2,700 respondents said that cashflow was a problem for their business.
-That’s despite the fact that 78% said their businesses were currently profitable and 53% ranked their happiness with their current situation as 9 out of 10 or higher.
+That’s despite the fact that 78% said their businesses were currently profitable.

 No matter how profitable a business is or how many assets it has, without cash, there is no business.
 You will not be able to cover major recurring costs like rent and payroll, pay business tax, fulfil supplier invoices or purchase supplies and equipment to maintain your operations.
 Effectively, the business will be strangled.

 (3) The Threat of Cyberattacks Continues to Grow

 Cyberattacks occur every second and, if you run a small or medium-sized business, you’re a prime target.
 According to the latest figures from the Federation of Small Businesses (FSB), small businesses in the UK are collectively subject to nearly 10,000 cyberattacks a day, with the cost of these attacks estimated at £4.5 billion a year.

 (4) There’s a Growing Shortage of Business Talent